Guidelines, Media Contacts and More

 UCF has faculty experts and researchers available for comment and interviews on wide array of topics, including:

-To request an interview with a faculty member, please contact the UCF media relations team.
+To request an interview with a faculty member, please contact the UCF Communications team.

 UCF welcomes news media to its public campuses: the main campus in east Orange County, UCF Downtown in the Orlando business district, a health sciences campus in Lake Nona and the Rosen College of Hospitality Management located in the tourism hub.
 Most exterior areas are accessible to reporters and photographers.
-All members of the media, however, are encouraged to contact UCF Communications at 407-823-5828 prior to filming or photographing on campus.
-Access may be denied or limited during an emergency or other situations when unrestricted media access may become disruptive.
+All members of the media, however, are encouraged to contact UCF Communications director Mark Schlueb prior to filming or photographing on campus.

 The UCF Communications office can provide high-quality B-roll and photographs of the campus to media.
 Prior clearance is required to conduct interviews, film or photograph inside campus buildings, residence halls and classrooms, or any other area that is restricted.
-Please call 407-823-5828 for assistance from UCF Communications staff.
+Please contact Mark Schlueb for assistance from UCF Communications staff.

 Additional restrictions and capacity limitations may apply to campus research labs.

-Media can park in any lot on campus, excluding fire lanes, handicapped spaces or reserved parking spots.
+Media can park in any lot or garage on campus, excluding residential parking lots, handicapped spaces or reserved parking spots.
 Media parking permits also are not valid in metered parking spaces.

 Permits picked up at the UCF Communications office must be returned upon leaving campus.
 For pick-up and return, we are located at in the Communications and Marketing division office at 12443 Research Parkway, Suite 301, in the Central Florida Research Park, adjacent to campus.
 Click for a campus map.